music influence explorer

 Did you know

-They never learned to read music, composing entirely by ear and intuition
+The Beatles never learned to read music and composed entirely by ear

 2